PyO3/pyo3/guide/src/class.md

 ## Class customizations

-Python object model defines several protocols for different object behavior, like sequence, mapping or number protocols. pyo3 library defines separate trait for each of them.
-To provide specific python object behavior you need to implement specific trait for your struct.
+Python's object model defines several protocols for different object behavior, like sequence, mapping or number protocols.
+PyO3 defines separate traits for each of them.
+To provide specific python object behavior you need to implement the specific trait for your struct.
 Important note, each protocol implementation block has to be annotated with `#[pyproto]` attribute.

 ### Basic object customization